 - 610,500 were outside and other fires, causing 70 civilian fire deaths, 900 civilian fire injuries, and $237 million in property damage.

 The 2014 U.S. fire loss clock a fire department responded to a fire every 24 seconds.
 One structure fire was reported every 64 seconds.

 - One home structure fire was reported every 86 seconds.

 - One civilian fire injury was reported every 33 minutes.

 - One civilian fire death occurred every 2 hours and 41 minutes.

-- One outside fire was reported every 46 seconds.
+- One outside and other fire was reported every 52 seconds.

-- One vehicle fire was reported every 156 seconds.
+- One highway vehicle fire was reported every 3 minutes 8 seconds.